lawrennd/old_talks/_ml/includes/ml-decomposition-challenge.md

 compensated by downstream corrections.}

 \notes{To embrace this characteristic, end-to-end training could be considered.
 Why produce the best forecast by metrics when we can just produce the best forecast for our systems?
 End-to-end training can lead to improvements in performance, but it would also damage our systems decomposability and its interpretability, and perhaps its adaptability.}

+\notes{Poor systems decomposition, and a lack of interpretability can compound challenges around *intellectual debt*.}

 \notes{The less human interpretable our systems are, the harder they are to adapt to different circumstances or diagnose when there's a challenge.
 The trade-off between interpretability and performance is a constant tension which we should always retain in our minds when performing our system design.}